nicolaheld24/Palisades_LiDAR_R/README.md

 - CHM differences represent changes in vegetation height and do not directly measure biomass loss.
 - Low-height LiDAR return density is used as a proxy for low-height vegetation structure and does not directly represent biomass or vegetation cover.
 - NOAA C-CAP vegetation classes represent land cover from 2021 and therefore do not describe vegetation conditions at the exact time of the fire.
-- Airborne LiDAR data are generally available at much lower temporal frequency than satellite imagery, which limits their use for monitoring vegetation changes over short time periods.

 ## Conclusion